1971 thru 1976 DKR

 But, unfortunately, a lie told long enough becomes the truth.

-While Gary Shaw’s book Meat on the Hoof is full of exaggerations and half-truths, the book was a best seller.
-Royal decided to respond about the allegations in the book and why players rebel against him and his coaching style.
-Here are a few quotes and some paraphrased comments from Coach Royal found in the book titled “The Darrell Royal Story” by Jimmy Banks.
+While Gary Shaw’s book Meat on the Hoof is full of exaggerations and half-truths, it was a best seller.
+Royal decided to respond to the allegations in the book and explain why players rebel against him and his coaching style.
+Here are a few quotes and some paraphrased comments from Coach Royal found in the book The Darrell Royal Story by Jimmy Banks.

-• “A guy would have to be a stone idiot to love going out there and just running into someone else.
+“A guy would have to be a stone idiot to love going out there and just running into someone else.
 What is natural about two guys backing off and running into each other?
 It’s not natural.”
-The players play this unnatural sport because they want “recognition…as individuals, but also for their team, their school, or their hometown.”
+The players play this unnatural sport because they want “recognition…as individuals, but also for their team, school, or hometown.”
 Players want letter jackets because it is a form of recognition.

-• “I often tell parents.
+“I often tell parents.
 If you send me a good one.
 I’ll send you a good one back.
 But if you send me a weak one, I’ll probably return a weak one.
 I don’t take credit for the strong character of our championship teams; the mommas and daddies deserve that credit.
 But neither do I want to be blamed for some player who comes in here lighter than a June frost and can’t stand the competition.”

-• “All the glory can’t be heaped just on the team.
+“All the glory can’t be heaped just on the team.
 The personal, individual aspect has to come in there.”

 After retirement, life was good!!!